 - Particle sets→ build particle sets

 - Uncheck the allparticles box

 - Press the Browse button.
-Click on the snr-hi column to sort, and select the first 20-25 images (with the highest snr-hi values), then click OK.
+Click on the snr-hi (or snr-lo) column to sort, and select the first 20-25 images (with the highest snr values), then click OK.

 - enter best-bad1 in the setname box.

 - Launch